 Driving a taxi can be a stressful job, in that you’ll often be driving in busy traffic in built-up areas, and you might encounter some disruptive passengers from time to time.
-Your personal safety and ability to drive safely is paramount as a taxi driver, and it’s important to look after yourself, your passengers, and your vehicle with the right Taxi Insurance, in case of an accident or incident.
+Your personal safety and ability to drive safely is paramount as a taxi driver, and it’s important to protect you, your passengers, and your vehicle with the right Taxi Insurance, in case of an accident or incident.

 Some taxi drivers own their own vehicles, especially if self-employed.
 While being self-employed can be more attractive to a taxi driver, mostly due to being able to take a bigger percentage of the fares received, it’s worth bearing in mind the additional costs of licensing, fuel, and general upkeep of the vehicle.